-- students must complete an application and return it to Admissions early in the semester preceding the semester for which admission is desired. - 2) students previously enrolled at LSUA who have subsequently enrolled at another campus in the LSU System or at any another institution must submit official transcripts from each college or university attended before further registration at LSUA, regardless of whether credit was earned or is desired. →Students who fail to acknowledge attendance at any college or university in which they have been registered will have their registration cancelled and be dismissed from the university.
+- 1) complete an application and return it to Admissions as early as possible before their intended enrollment date; - 2) submit official transcripts from each college or university attended since their initial enrollment at LSUA, regardless of whether credit was earned, attempted, or is being pursued at the other institution.→Students who fail to acknowledge attendance at any college or university in which they have been registered may have their registration cancelled and be dismissed from the university. ←

-For more information about acceptance of credit from other institutions, see page 29 of this catalog.
+For more information about acceptance of credit from other institutions, see page 30 of this catalog.

-IV.
+VI.
 Summer-Term-Only Students

-Students who are enrolled in another college or university and who are eligible to continue in that institution in the summer session may register as summer-term-only students.
+Students who are enrolled in another college or university and who are eligible to continue in that institution in the summer session may enroll at LSUA as summer-term-only students.
 Such enrollment will conclude at the end of the summer term and does not presuppose or constitute admission to the university for a regular semester.
 To apply for summer-term-only admission, transfer students must follow the steps outlined below:

-- complete an application and Proof of Immunization Compliance form and return both to Admissions early in the semester before the summer for which admission is desired; - submit, in lieu of college records, a statement from the Registrar of the last school attended certifying eligibility to continue at that institution in the summer session.
-The Statement of Eligibility must include the total number of semester or quarter hours of credit previously earned.
+- complete an application and Proof of Immunization Compliance form and return both to Admissions as early as possible before their intended enrollment date; - 2) submit official transcripts from the last school attended or a statement from the registrar of the last school attended certifying eligibility to continue at that institution in the summer session; if submitted, the Statement of Eligibility must include the total number of semester or quarter hours of credit previously earned.